ssi379/TinderBot/README.md

 ## Usage
 * Clone repository
 * At line 13 of TinderBot.go enter your own auth token.
 (See the article on how to find your token)

+## Disclaimer
+This bot is not perfect, contains unreachable code etc. but it works and I don't really feel like fixing it.